Keane was first to see potential in Henderson after he was nearly released by Sunderland - Sbragia | Goal.com

 He captained Liverpool to a sixth European Cup triumph last season, and has built on that platform by establishing himself as one of the most consistent performers in the Premier League.

-Calls for Henderson to be awarded the PFA Player of the Year award have been widespread, with his leadership skills on and off the pitch further highlighted by his recent work in helping to donate money to those working on the frontlines of the coronavirus pandemic.
+Calls for Henderson to be recognised with the PFA Player of the Year award have been widespread, with his leadership skills on and off the pitch further highlighted by his recent work in helping to donate money to those working on the frontlines of the coronavirus pandemic.

 He said: "There was one professional contract still to be handed out, and it was a straight choice between three of the academy lads.
 The night before the decision had to be made, it still hadn’t been decided.
 As I left for home, I didn’t have a clue which one would get the nod.